 preliterate societies, kinship pattern, and culture and personality

-will be examines.
-Three credits.
-Offered on demand.
+will be examined.
+Offered on sufficient demand.

 ANT 399 - Independent Readings

 Independent supervised readings in selected topics.
 A student may

 take only one reading course for one to three credits per semester.
 No